KILTprotocol/docs/docs/develop/07_dApp/04_verifier/03_verifyCrendentials.md

 </TsJsSnippet>

 Finally the message content (the credential that was requested) can be verified using the request challenge that was previously stored on the server side.
-This function will return `true` if the verification is successful.
+This function will throw if the verification is not successful.

 <TsJsBlock>
   {VerifyCredential}